wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.1.20130116 =
+Collection of miscellaneous bug fixes

 = 2.1.20121212 =
 Many bug fixes, and lens CSS loading optimizations